awsdocs/aws-php-developers-guide/doc_source/kinesis-firehose-example-delivery-stream.rst

 Send Data to an Existing |AKF| Delivery Stream
 ==============================================

-To send data through a |AKF| Delivery Stream to your specified destination, use the :AKF-api:`PutRecord <API_API_PutRecord>` operation once you've created a |AKF| Delivery Stream.
+To send data through a |AKF| delivery stream to your specified destination, use the :AKF-api:`PutRecord <API_API_PutRecord>` operation after you create a |AKF| delivery stream.

-Before sending data to a |AKF| Delivery Stream, use ``DescribeDeliveryStream`` to see if the delivery stream is active.
+Before sending data to a |AKF| delivery stream, use ``DescribeDeliveryStream`` to see if the delivery stream is active.

 **Imports**